 But even when a unit has checked all our boxes, it’s bound to have hidden elements we’d overlook, which explains why Feng Shui masters have become very popular.
-That said, if you don’t wish to plan a consultation, do your own homework by looking out for these 8 superstitious things at home to see whether you’ve hit the jackpot or have fallen short.
+That said, if you don’t wish to plan a consultation, do your own homework by looking out for these 12 poison arrows to avoid that might be affecting your property value.

 1. When elements like your address has numbers “4” or “8”